The New York Times Magazine: 21st century

+Beginning in 2024 a condensed, edited version of an in-depth weekly interview is published by the magazine in parallel with the podcast version of the interview.
+The podcast titled The Interview is hosted by David Marchese and Lulu Garcia-Navarro.
+Episodes typically last 40 to 50 minutes.
+Guests have included politicians, actors, influential experts, media figures and high-profile writers.

+Features

 Poetry

-US Poet Laureate Natasha Trethewey selects and introduces poems weekly, including from poets Tomas Tranströmer, Carlos Pintado, and Gregory Pardlo.
+U.S. Poet Laureate Natasha Trethewey selects and introduces poems weekly, including from poets Tomas Tranströmer, Carlos Pintado, and Gregory Pardlo.

 Puzzles

 The magazine features the Sunday version of the crossword puzzle along with other puzzles.
 The puzzles have been very popular features since their introduction.
 The Sunday crossword puzzle has more clues and squares and is generally more challenging than its counterparts featured on the other days of the week.
 Usually, a second puzzle is included with the crossword puzzle.
 The variety of the second puzzle varies each week.
 These have included acrostic puzzles, diagramless crossword puzzles, and other puzzles varying from the traditional crossword puzzle.

-The puzzles are edited by Will Shortz, the host of the on-air puzzle segment of NPR's Weekend Edition Sunday (introduced as "the puzzlemaster").
+The puzzles are edited by Will Shortz, the host of the on-air puzzle segment of NPR's Weekend Edition Sunday, introduced as "the puzzlemaster".

 The Funny Pages

 In the September 18, 2005, issue of the magazine, an editors' note announced the addition of The Funny Pages, a literary section of the magazine intended to "engage our readers in some ways we haven't yet tried—and to acknowledge that it takes many different types of writing to tell the story of our time".
 Although The Funny Pages is no longer published in the magazine, it was made up of three parts: the Strip (a multipart graphic novel that spanned weeks), the Sunday Serial (a genre fiction serial novel that also spanned weeks), and True-Life Tales (a humorous personal essay, by a different author each week).
 On July 8, 2007, the magazine stopped printing True-Life Tales.

 The section has been criticized for being unfunny, sometimes nonsensical, and excessively highbrow; in a 2006 poll conducted by Gawker.com asking, "Do you now find—or have you ever found—The Funny Pages funny?", 92% of 1824 voters answered "No".